sumiya-sadiya-analyst/Excel_Project-RMG_Analysis/README.md

 ## Problem Statement
 The Ready-Made Garment (RMG) industry operates in a highly competitive and dynamic environment, where maintaining profitability and meeting customer demands are critical challenges.
 The dataset, which includes Order Sheet, Shipment Sheet, and Stock Sheet, reveals several key areas of concern.
 ## Factors Determining the Growth
-- Fluctuating Customer Orders
+- Fluctuating customer orders
--Inventory and Stock Management
+-Inventory and stock management
-- Order Fulfillment and Shipment Delays
+- Order fulfillment and shipment delays
-- Dependency on Few Customers
+- Dependency on few customers
-- Global Competition and Market Challenges

 ![image](https://github.com/user-attachments/assets/def98e34-e535-4625-802c-e2bbdf357a84)